Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 If you are new to the world of indoor cooling, you may wonder what is a central AC system.
 Some of the best air conditioners, after all, are central designs that provide whole-home cooling.
 So what is an ac unit in the first place, what is a central air conditioning system in contrast to other options, what are the benefits of using one in your space, and should you purchase one for your home?
-Keep reading to find out.
+Central air is a cooling system that cools the whole house.
+It has a big unit outside that cools the air and sends it through ducts to every room.
+It keeps the temperature comfortable and works better than individual air conditioners.

-Before you can learn what is wrong with your central air conditioner, you need to how what it is and how it works.
-Unlike window units and portable air conditioners, central AC units cool the entire property at once and not just a single room.
+Before you can learn what is wrong with your central air conditioner, you need to know what it is and how it works.
+Unlike window units and portable air conditioners, central air cools the entire home at once, not just a single room.
 This is something all central units share, even if they offer different temperature ranges, causing some to ask what is the coldest temperature for an air conditioner.
+However, there are other whole home AC you can check out, too, like our comparison of mini split vs central air.

 Be sure to clear away large items of debris from the outdoor unit every once in a while, as they can impede functionality.